 If your organization is brand new, you have the unique opportunity to begin truly at the beginning.
 Your task is to implement a registration system that is easy to understand, flexible, and expandable.
 This can be accomplished by starting with a numbering system that is in keeping with professional standards throughout the museum community.
 You do not have to reinvent the wheel.
 The three-part numbering system is standard in the museum field and is readily understood by museum professionals.

 To further distinguish the items within the accession, simply add item numbers to the accession number to give each item in the accession a unique Object ID number.
 For example, the first item in the accession would be given the Object ID number 1, the next would be 2, and so on.
-Now our first item in the accession has the unique Object ID number 2015.1.1, the second item would be 2015.1.2, and so on.
+Now our first item in the accession has the unique Object ID number 2015.1.1, the second item has the catalog number 2015.1.2, and so on.
 Thus the system has given you three pieces of information: the year of the accession, the number of gifts in a given year, and the number of items in each gift.
 This system is simple to understand and unlimited in application.